 The school also offers an impressive array of extra-curricular options.

 Dubai College is run as a not for profit school, which does not mean that fees are any cheaper (they are very much top-tier), but does mean that profit is more likely to be reinvested in better salaries for staff, training, and facilities.
-Teacher turnover for last year was 8%.
+Teacher turnover for last year was 12% compared with 8% in 2014-15 and 2016-17.
 Not the lowest, but one of the lowest teacher attrition rates we have seen.
-It is also consistent - it has been running at 8% for two years in a row.
 Click for full details of Dubai College fees.

 If you are the owner or the principal of the school and note any inaccuracies, or would like to update data, you can now open an account with us.
 You will also be able to add admissions availability per year group, and advertise current job vacancies.
 This is a free service.
 Please help us keep prospective parents up to date with your latest information.